Symphony No. 2

 The Second Symphony was heard in its new form at the tenth concert of the Russian Musical Society in Moscow on 27 March/8 April 1873, conducted by Nikolay Rubinstein, "still with great success", according to Modest Tchaikovsky.
 The changes made to the orchestration of the Symphony were "intended to enhance it.
 The author was applauded for some time after each movement, and at the end was presented with a laurel wreath and a silver tankard" .

-The Saint Petersburg première took place at the first Russian Musical Society concert on 23 February/6 March 1874, conducted by Eduard Nápravník.
+The Saint Petersburg premiere took place at the first Russian Musical Society concert on 23 February/6 March 1874, conducted by Eduard Nápravník.
 The Symphony No. 2 was also performed in Pavlovsk on 16/28 July 1874, conducted by Venyamin Bilz, and the last two movements only were heard in Hanover on 8/20 May 1877.

 Following its more extensive revisions in December 1879 and January 1880, the reworked Second Symphony was performed on 31 January/12 February 1881 at the tenth RMS concert in Saint Petersburg, conducted by Eduard Nápravník, to great acclaim .
 In Moscow, the first performance of the Symphony in its new version took place on 21 November/3 December 1881 at the fourth RMS symphony concert, conducted by Karl Zike .
 Other notable early performances included: